-Annual Targets Audited outcome e Revised Estimate MTEF Period Outcome Outputs Output Indicators 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 Efficient.
-Customa Tariff Final desisions 000/ of the 440/ -546- 1000/ -545- 000/ of the final 000/ af the 000/ of the 80% of the Efficient administration of Customs Tariff Investigations Final decisions made within 6 80% of the final decisions 11% of the final decisions 100% of the final decisions 80% of the final decisions within 80% of the final decisions 80% of the final decisions final decisions trade instruments: investigations months on Custom within 6 within 6 within 6 6 months. within 6 within 6 within 6 customs tariffs.
-Tariffs Reduction months. months. months. o montrio. months. months. months. odotomo tarmo.
-Investigations monano. months. months. monaro. months. monaro.
-Final decisions 50% of the 40% of the 43% of the 80% of the final 80% of the 80% of the 80% of the made within 6 final decisions final decisions final decisions decisions within final decisions final decisions final decisions months on Custom within 6 within 6 within 6 6 months. within 6 within 6 within 6 Tariffs Increase Investigations months. months. months. months. months. months.
-Final decisions 70% of the 69% of the 62% of the 80% of the final 80% of the 80% of the 80% of the made within 6 final decisions final decisions final decisions decisions within final decisions final decisions final decisions months on Custom within 6 within 6 within 6 6 months. within 6 within 6 within 6 Tariffs Rebates months. months. months. months. months. months.
-Overteres Distri Investigations 99% of the 97% of the 95% of the 80% of the 000/ - £ # 80% of the 80% of the Customs Duty Rebate and Customs Duty Rebate and issued permits issued permits issued permits issued permits 80% of the issued permits issued permits issued permits Drawback permits Drawback permits were within 14 were within 14 were within 14 were within 14 were within 14 were within 14 were within 14 Drawback permits issued within 14 days. days. days. days. days. days. days. days.
-22,51 22,51 22,51 and or 33.75.
-2.3,51 22,01 Automotive Eligible Production 94% of the 99% of the 96% of the 80% of the 80% of the 80% of the 80% of the Production Certificates (EPCs) certificates certificates certificates certificates certificates certificates certificates Development issued within 10 were issued were issued were issued issued within 10 issued within issued within issued within Programme working days after within 10 within 10 within 10 working days 10 working 10 working 10 working (APDP) technical working working days working days working days after technical days after days after days after group or factory after technical after technical after technical working group or technical technical technical visit and the working group working group working group factory visit and working group working group working group submission of all or factory visit or factory visit or factory visit the submission or factory visit or factory visit or factory visit outstanding and the and the and the of all outstanding and the and the and the information. submission of submission of submission of information. submission of submission of submission of all outstanding all outstanding all outstanding all outstanding all outstanding all outstanding information. information. information. information. information. information.
+Annual Targ jets Revised Audited outcom Estimate MTEF Period Outcome Outputs Output Indicators 2016/17 2017/18 2018/19 2019/20 2020/21 2021/22 2022/23 Efficient administration of trade Customs Tariff Investigations Final decisions made within 6 months on Custom 80% of the final decisions within 6 11% of the final decisions within 6 100% of the final decisions within 6 80% of the final decisions within 6 70% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+70% of the final decisions within 6 months. instruments: customs tariffs.
+Tariffs Reduction Investigations months. months. months. months.
+Final decisions made within 6 months on Custom Tariffs Increase Investigations 50% of the final decisions within 6 months.
+40% of the final decisions within 6 months.
+43% of the final decisions within 6 months.
+80% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+Final decisions made within 6 months on Custom Tariffs Rebates Investigations 70% of the final decisions within 6 months.
+69% of the final decisions within 6 months.
+62% of the final decisions within 6 months.
+80% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+70% of the final decisions within 6 months.
+Customs Duty Rebate and Drawback permits Customs Duty Rebate and Drawback permits issued within 14 days.
+99% of the issued permits were within 14 days.
+97% of the issued permits were within 14 days.
+95% of the issued permits were within 14 days.
+80% of the issued permits were within 14 days.
+70% of the issued permits were within 14 days.
+70% of the issued permits were within 14 days.
+70% of the issued permits were within 14 days.
+Automotive Eligible Production 94% of the 99% of the 96% of the 80% of the 70% of the 70% of the 70% of the Production Certificates (EPCs) certificates Development issued within 10 were issued were issued were issued issued within issued within 10 issued within 10 issued within 10 Programme working days after within 10 within 10 within 10 10 working working days working days working days (APDP) technical working working days working days working days days after after technical after technical after technical group or factory after technical after technical after technical technical working group or working group or working group or visit and the working group working group working group working group factory visit and factory visit and factory visit and submission of all or factory visit or factory visit or factory visit or factory visit the submission the submission the submission outstanding and the and the and the and the of all of all outstanding of all outstanding information. submission of submission of submission of submission of outstanding information. information. all all all all outstanding information. outstanding outstanding outstanding information. information. information. information.